What are the purposes of the HEXACO personality test?

 While developing the test, a pilot study was conducted on a representative sample of job candidates.
 The data collected was used to calculate group norms which helped establish the percentiles you will see as the candidates' results for each of the 24 traits.
 The percentiles are meant to indicate where a candidate sits on a particular characteristic in comparison to other test takers.

-We also provide interpretation about how that individual is likely to behave, together with a recommended question for further assessment during a potential follow-up interview.
+We also provide information about how that individual is likely to behave, together with a recommended question for further assessment during a potential follow-up interview.

 To get a comprehensive overview of a candidate's fit for the role, we strongly advise combining this test with the other assessments we offer, such as aptitude tests.